 Using pictures or video is ideal, as these formats will attract the highest number of eyes.
 Avoid using flyers for paid ads as these are often ignored by users.
 Instead, opt for a beautiful picture of your course, with some design elements like text if you’re promoting a deal or an upcoming event.

 Get your website at the top of the search results page

 Google is often the first place people turn to when looking for a golf course in their area.
 The search engine allows you to pay for your website or business profile to pop up at the top of the results page.
-This is a huge advantage because 41% of clicks go to the top 3 paid ads on the results page.
 What’s more, visitors who click on a paid ad are 50% more likely to purchase something than organic visitors.
 What this means is that you’ll be getting much more traffic on your website from people who are ready to book their next round.

 When setting up your search advertisements, make sure that visitors land on a page that will let them make a reservation right away.
 This landing page might include some images of your golf course, a few reviews that you took from third-party review sites, and your booking engine.

 Invest in influential social media pages